mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/inter-contract-calls/inter-contract-calls.md

 ## Interoperability and standards compliance

-There are several high-level languages for Tezos, and you should not expect that all the contracts you interact with are written in LIGO.
+There are several high-level languages for Mavryk, and you should not expect that all the contracts you interact with are written in LIGO.

-Internally, Tezos stores and operates on contracts in Michelson.
+Internally, Mavryk stores and operates on contracts in Michelson.
 Currently, Michelson does not support record and variant types of arbitrary length natively.
 It only has `pair a b` and `or a b`, each containing just _two_ type parameters.

 <Syntax syntax="cameligo">